IrfanKhan66/ani-cli/README.md

 # AniCLI

-aniCLI is a command-line tool for searching and watching anime episodes.
+Anicli is a command-line tool for searching and watching anime episodes.
 It allows you to search for anime, select episodes, choose between subbed or dubbed versions, and watch them in your browser.

 - ## Description